 “Comet C/2022 E3 (ZTF) is observable with binoculars or a small telescope in the sky just before dawn for northern hemisphere observers.
 It will move rapidly across the northern sky during the month,” said declared at NASA.

 The agency said you can also check your favorite sky-watching app to get an accurate idea of the comet’s position in the sky as it passes.
-The comet is currently passing through the northern constellation Corona Borealis and could be spotted using binoculars and powerful telescopes.
+The comet is currently passing through the northern constellation Corona Borealis and might be spotted using binoculars and powerful telescopes.

 “This comet probably won’t put on the same spectacle as Comet NEOWISE in 2020.
 But it’s still a great opportunity to observe an icy visitor from the outer solar system,” NASA said.